bywatersolutions/koha-plugin-edifact-enhanced/README.md

 #### Close invoice on receipt

-When an invoice is recieved, set it to closed automatically.
+When an invoice is received, set it to closed automatically.
 This option is mildly dangerous but highly convenient.
 It assumes a vendor will always get your shipments to you correctly.